Secured loans explained

-Looking to borrow a larger sum of money?
-You may prefer to take out a secured loan.
-A secured loan, also known as a homeowner loan, is a type of loan that uses a valuable asset (usually your home) as security.
-As you’re putting your property (or other valuable asset) on the line, there’s less risk for the lender so you may be able to secure a bigger loan and lower interest rate.
+Do you want to borrow a large sum of money?
+A secured loan could be an option for you.
+To take out a secured loan, you put down a valuable asset (usually your home) as security.
+As you’re putting your property (or another valuable asset) on the line, there’s less risk for the lender so you may be able to secure a bigger loan and lower interest rate.

 While you may be able to access a more affordable loan with less interest to pay, you’ll need to keep in mind the risk that comes with a secured loan.
 If you struggle to keep up with your loan repayments, you could lose your property.

-In contrast, secured loans are linked to an asset that you’ll use as security for the loan – meaning if you struggle to repay, the lender may repossess your valuable item.
+Secured loan: Secured loans are linked to an asset that you’ll use as security for the loan – meaning if you struggle to repay, the lender may repossess your valuable item (this is usually your home).
 Secured loans can often be used to borrow larger sums of money than unsecured loans because the lender will have the security of knowing they can reclaim the loan’s value if you fail to repay.